brianlan/vln-data-prep/SAGE3D_REFACTOR_PLAN.md

    `render_processing.encoded_depth_sentinel` casts/stores max depth as float32,
    multiplies and rounds through the same NumPy path as the encoder, and raises before `uint16` conversion if the finite scaled value exceeds `65535`.
+   The render entry point calls it for **both RGB and depth modes** before launching `SimulationApp` and before creating/modifying any render output or staging artifacts; `encode_depth` calls it again before allocating output.
-   `encode_depth` calls this helper before allocating output; `RenderConfig` performs stdlib-only basic range/finite validation, while this helper is the precision-authoritative guard.
+   `RenderConfig` performs stdlib-only basic range validation, while this helper is the precision-authoritative public guard.
 This is an intentional new guard for invalid legacy inputs, not a Phase 0b preservation expectation.
 Defaults remain `6.0 × 10000 = 60000`.
 - `scripts/check_render.py` added in Phase 0b: `validate` runs in every render-touching phase (1, 2a, 2c, 4), and canonical evidence additionally
   runs `compare-golden`.